 Imagine trying to learn to be a trapeze artist in the circus without having that big net that allows us to make mistakes; we’d never progress beyond swinging back and forth!

-– Gerard Meszaros, XUnit Test Patterns
+– Gerard Meszaros, XUnit Test Patterns (Amazon affiliate link)

-In codebases where churn volume is high but coverage by unit, integration and acceptance tests is not adequate, technical debt prevails and the cost of corrective maintenance skyrockets.
+In code bases where churn volume is high but coverage by unit, integration and acceptance tests is not adequate, technical debt prevails and the cost of corrective maintenance skyrockets.
 In such scenarios, teams typically end up spending most of their time and energy firefighting, rather than evolving the system by solving interesting business problems.

 It’s systems like these that prematurely turn programmers into managers.

 Always keep an eye for high churn in your codebase.
 Avoid using it as a metric for individual programmers’ performance, but rather treat it as a red flag and start looking for the underlying cause as soon as you realize that your system suffers from it.